How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 Playing music quietly can also help you break down the song's structure so you can hear how the different parts work together.

 Turning your volume down even just a little bit can help protect your hearing.
-If you don't rehearse in a studio or professional space, your neighbors will probably thank you, too.
+If you don't rehearse in a studio or professional space, your neighbors will probably thank you for keeping the noise levels down.

 Turn the Volume Down

-Speaking of turning the volume down, your inner ear will eventually suffer damage if you always listen to loud music.
+Speaking of turning the volume down, if you always listen to loud music, your inner ear will eventually suffer damage.

 Your ears cannot build up a resistance to loud noises so you're always at risk of hearing loss.
-But, you can very easily turn down the volume.
+But, you can very easily turn down the volume or wear ear protection.

 Don't make a habit of practicing at excruciating volumes or listening to music too loudly in general.
-We're looking at you; dude drumming on his steering wheel and blasting music during stopped traffic on the highway.
+We're looking at you, a dude drumming on his steering wheel and blasting music during stopped traffic on the highway.

 Be conscientious of the volume you subject yourself to and try to turn down the volume when it gets too loud or at least wear proper hearing protection.